GiovanniLibrizzi/website-portfolio/portfolio-programming.md

 <h3 class="inline">Game Storefront Transactional Database</h3><p class="inline"><i> ~ (Python, MySQL, AWS)</i></p>

-Created a backend system for a mock-up game purchasing platform using Python and MySQL using a full dataset from Steam's game databases, including game expansions
+I created a backend system for a mock-up game purchasing platform using Python and MySQL using a full dataset from Steam's game databases, including game expansions

 - Parsed, processed, and cleaned 100,000+ lines of real data from Steam's game database
 - Allowed users to search, purchase, and refund from over 100,000 products efficiently